 I wish books had a standard rating scale, like movies.
 And nowadays, since I’m realizing what “clean” can mean to different people, I personally opt to use the word “wholesome” instead, when I can.
 Or I refer to certain books as mild or moderate in content.

 Or, hey.
-I just go ahead and use movie ratings to describe the content levels of books, and folks get my drift.
+In an informal capacity, I just go ahead and use movie ratings to describe the content levels of books, and folks get my drift.

 However, I think it can be easy to use and take the word “clean” out of context when it comes to books.
 Yes, as the article I linked to says, words mean things.
 Even so, most words in the English language have more than one meaning or sense.
 And not every sense is an equal or fair comparison to every opposite or contrasting word.